dobra-noc/gm1356/PROTOCOL.md

 To ask for current state, send `URB_INTERRUPT out` to endpoint **2** with capture data `b35902fb00000000`.
 Then you will receive `URB_INTERRUPT in` from endpoint **1** with data described below.

+NOPE, this message for getting current state change.
+Now I have `b331eb4d00000000`.
+So probably 3 bytes are dynamic.
+I have to figure out why and where do they come from.

 ## Decode current state

 `URB_INTERRUPT in` have leftover capture data with this structure: